Disability Discrimination in the Workplace

 Disability discrimination laws also protect non-employees.

 The law does not just protect employees.
-After October 11, 2019, New York State’s discrimination laws expanded to cover non-employees, such as domestic workers, independent contractors, consultants, vendors, subcontractors, and persons providing services pursuant to a contract, where employer knew or should have known the discrimination was happening.
+After October 11, 2019, New York State’s discrimination laws expanded to cover non-employees, such as domestic workers, independent contractors, consultants, vendors, subcontractors, and persons providing services pursuant to a contract, where employers knew or should have known the discrimination was happening.

 If you have been the victim of disability discrimination in the workplace, you have protections under federal, state, and New York City laws.
 A disability discrimination lawyer can help.